 Digestive problems come in many forms, and choosing a healthier diet can lower your odds of complications from symptomatic gallstone disease.
 In addition to rethinking when you eat, reevaluate what you eat – switching out unhealthy fats and processed meats for high-fiber foods is a great start.

-Find Your Personal Nutrition Coach Today – Start Your Two Week Risk-Free Trial Now!
+Find Your Personal Nutrition Coach Today!

 Stick to fresh fruits and vegetables, whole grains, and other nutritious, low-fat fare.